 If you want to add text to your photos to give them a bit more context, press the T icon in the upper-right corner of your screen after you take a snap.
 This will bring up the standard method to add text to your snap.
 Pressing the icon again will cycle through several more options, including centered and left-aligned text.
-You can change the color of the text by moving your cursor along the slider on the right side of the screen.
+You can change the color of the text and by moving your cursor along the slider on the right side of the screen.
 The free-floating text can also be made larger or smaller by pinching on the screen and moved around with a single finger.
 Snapchat also gives you different fonts to choose from including Script and Comic Sans.

 How to add doodles

 To add a doodle to your snap, tap on the pencil tool underneath the T icon, which is located in the top-right hand corner.
 You can change the color by adjusting the slider and like for new text, you can pinch on the screen to make the size of your brush larger or smaller.
 Then, use your finger to draw on the photo.
-If you make a mistake, don’t worr᷾y — you can easily undo your mistake by tapping the arrow on the left of the pencil.
+If you make a mistake, don’t worry — you can easily undo your mistake by tapping the arrow on the left of the pencil.
 Tap the pencil again to return to the original menu.

 How to add a cool filter or effect

 Are you trying to add different hues to your snaps?
 First, make sure you have filters enabled.
 You need to share your location with the app because many of the filters are location-based.
 After you have the filters enabled, simply swipe your finger left or right on the screen and you’ll be able to preview each available filter or frame.
 You can also add more than one filter to a snap.
 After you take a picture and swipe to the right a layer icon will appear below the stopwatch icon.
 Once you have found the perfect color filter for your snap, click the icon and it will allow you do choose another filter.
 You can have up to three filters on each snap.

 How to add GIFs and stickers